David-M-Czerwonky/BidomainBEM/README.md

 System requirements

 All codes require a 64-bit system and Windows operating systems.
 All codes require an instillation of MATLAB 2021b or later.
 The bidomain solver codes are unacclerated so running the codes is computationally expensive.
-We recommend using simple test scenarios with less than 5,000 triangle elements for a system with 32 GB of memory or less.
+We recommend using simple test scenarios with less than 5,000 triangle elements for a system with 32 GB of RAM memory or less.